KlinGenErasmusMC/rnaseq-voila/README.md

 # rnaseq-voila

-A Jupyter Notebook / Voila App for analysis and filtering of RNA-Seq data for clinical genetics diagnostics

-First get this repo :
+Here, we describe how to install our Jupyter Notebook / Voila App for analysis and filtering of RNA-Seq data for clinical genetics diagnostics locally on your laptop / PC or (institute / department) server.
+First you need to choose a location where to download the data.
+In this example we will use **/home/notebook/rnaseq-voila** as the destination :

 ```
+cd /home/notebook/
 git clone https://github.com/KlinGenErasmusMC/rnaseq-voila.git
 ```